AlexandriaDAO/core/src/tests/plan.md

 #### UI Fixes:
+- Lighter background on the app cards.
 - Smaller homepage, no scrolling.
 - Dropdown Menu from apps/swap.
 - Hover animmation on apps.
 - FAQ Page Consolidate.
 - Visibility of the login button.
+- Epub modal has two "close" buttons.